Madfarm/AWS-sandbox/Guides-and-Notes/ExpressLambdaDeployment.md

    - Give the function a name and click "Create function"

 7. In the code tab, find the drop down that says "Upload from" and select zip file then upload the .zip of the express app

+8. Next, in the code tab, find "Runtime settings", edit them
+   - change the Handler from index.handler to lambda.handler

+   this instructs it where to locate the handler in the lambda.js file we created

+   if you zipped the express application with an outer directory you will need to the Handler to reflect that:

+   {outer-directory}/lambda.handler

+9. If you have any environment variables make sure to set them in the configuration tab

+10. With the environment variables set and the Handler properly we can now test the lambda function Go to the Test tab and click Test

+    It should exceed and in the body of the response you should see whatever you configured in step 3

+11. Now, find the "Add trigger" button
+    - for the source select API Gateway
+    - Create a new API
+    - REST API
+    - Security is up to you
+    - Add

+12. In the configuration section of the lambda, it should list our new API Gateway as a trigger, click it
+    - This will open the API Gateway menu and you should "Resources" and a dropdown that says "Actions" if you're using the old console.
+The new console you will see a button labeled "Create resource"
+    - Create a resource that is a proxy resource, with the base path "\"
+    - in the name fild provide it with any path parameter with a plus
+    - ex: {proxy+}

+    you should see it in your list of resources

+13. Click into the newly created resource and find the "Edit Integration" button
+    - Lambda Function integration type
+    - check the box/button that says "Lambda proxy integration"
+    - Select the lambda function from the list
+    - save

+14. Now find the Deploy API button and click it
+    - create a stage like "test" or "production" or choose default then deploy

+15. You will be given an Invoke URL, this is where the Express app is deployed to Navigate to it and test your routes, note the Base path or Home route will return

+    ```
+    {"message":"Missing Authentication Token"}
+    ```

+You now have an Express app deployed on AWS